ElizabethKopacheva/CET-W2V/index.md

 <p class="caption">Fig. 5.
 Proportion of the tweets of a specific sentiment.</p>
 </div>

-### Standard deviation and the mean of the sentiment values over time (in the whole network)
+### Standard deviation, the mean and kurtosis of the sentiment values over time (in the whole network)

 ```r
 # The following block of code shows how to visualize the